nicolgit/Azure-B2C-playground/setup-apiscientificcalculator.md

 In this walktrough we will configure a dot net core api including the configuration for Azure B2C tenant.

-Objective of this API is to expose 3 "complex" operations (^2, %, !) as authenticathed API.
+Objective of this API is to expose 3 "complex" operations (x^y, %, !) as authenticathed API.
 In order to be implemented, these APIs require calls to [Calculator Api](setup-apicalculator.md).
 We are also assuming in this sample that impersonation is required in API 2 API call.

 The configuration is very similar to ApiCalculator, so I will *highlight* all relevant diffenences.